michaelfreiberg/citavi4lib/README.md

 # citavi4lib
 Citavi macros for librarians

-- CheckAvailability.cs : checks availability and price of a title and via the booksellers platform [buchhandel.de](buchhandel.de)
+- CheckAvailability.cs : checks availability and price of a title and via the booksellers platform [https://www.buchhandel.de/](buchhandel.de)